TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 '....
 Hmmm', she raised her right hand and pinched her glabella.

 '...
 Fuck.
 This is more dire than I imagined.
-How the fuck did these fuckers live this long?'
+How the fuck did these assholes lived this long?'

 As she kept touching her glabella, Josee deeply exhaled.
-An exhaled which also stressed the servants in the room, finally understanding the gravity of the situation.
+An exhale which also stressed every servants in the room, finally understanding the gravity of the situation.

 '...
 Hmmm'

 "...
 Sighhhhhhhhh", Josee deeply exhaled once more.
-This time lasting more than ten seconds as she pinched her head.
-The servants remained silent, almost feeling the stress Josee was feeling.
+This time lasting more than three seconds as she pinched her head.
+The servants remained silent, almost feeling the same level of stress Josee was feeling.

 "M-Milady", Nadia bitterly smiled.
 The old head maid then spoke.